 At career college, classes are smaller which allows instructors to give you one-on-one attention, answer any questions you may have, and provide practical, hands-on learning such as that offered in CCI Training’s computer and medical labs.
 You’ll also have more opportunity to get to know your classmates and they are more likely to be closer to your age.

 University and junior college usually provide a broad education base, but many adults want to focus on the specific skills and certifications they need for the career they want.
-Trade schools usually specialize in specific industries so that you can learn all you need to know in one place.
-In career college, your instructors are specialists in their field of expertise, so you can learn from people who have experience in their industry and who are learning on-the-job in their career every day.
+Trade schools usually specialize in specific industries so you can learn all you need to know in one place.
+In career college, your instructors are specialists in their field of expertise, so you can learn from people who have experience in their industry.

 Not only does this experience improve your skills base, but it can also help your career by expanding your professional network.
-CCI Training also offers lifetime employment assistance, so you will be able to contact them for careers advice even after you graduate, along with counseling, job search and employment assistance, careers assessments and guidance, jobs fairs and other networking opportunities.
+CCI Training also offers lifetime employment assistance, so you will be able to contact them for careers advice even after you graduate.
+Along with counseling, job search and employment assistance, careers assessments and guidance, jobs fairs, and other networking opportunities, CCI Training Center is there for you long after you graduate.

 University graduates rarely have practical experience in their chosen field, and it is often expected that they will undertake unpaid internships after their degree is complete, which can take a further year on top of at least four years of education.